Maitum

-It is bordered on the west by the province of Sultan Kudarat, on the east by the municipality of Kiamba, on the north by the province of South Cotabato, and on the south by the Celebes Sea.
+It is bordered on the west by the province of Sultan Kudarat, on the east by the municipality of Kiamba, on the north by the province of South Cotabato, and the south by the Celebes Sea.

 History

-According to local folklore, "Maitum" refers to the black stones in Saub River.
-It is believed that the river stones turned black when the local native princess and her warrior lover passed through it as they eloped and escaped from the wrath of the princess' father who disapproved their marriage.
+According to local folklore, "Maitum" refers to the black stones in the Saub River.
+It is believed that the river stones turned black when the local native princess and her warrior lover passed through it as they eloped and escaped from the wrath of the princess's father who disapproved of their marriage.
 The town's name is derived from the Visayan word maitom, literally meaning black.

 In 1928, Maitum became part of the municipality of Kiamba.
 It became a separate municipality on May 7, 1959, through Republic Act No. 2189.